conorbmurphy/conorbmurphy.github.io/_posts/2019-03-04-Towards-a-Gay-Science.markdown

 I receive many emails each week showing interest in understanding the state, lending a hand on the research, or trying to build companies or new communities around flow.
 Take a step back to examine what that means: people are willing to volunteer their time free of charge for this state.
 It’s paradoxical.
 It defies the logic of humans as pleasure-seeking animals who are stumbling around the planet avoiding pain and looking for a good party.

 This has led me to be a lot more public with some of the things I’ve been working on.
-This blog is an attempt to capture that.
-In the words of one luminary, whether you love him or hate him: “Find the others…”
+This blog is an attempt to capture that.  <a href="https://www.goodreads.com/quotes/514216-admit-it-you-aren-t-like-them-you-re-not-even-close" target="_blank">In the words of one luminary</a>, whether you love him or hate him: “Find the others…”

 --------